 Definition 7.5.
 Define a partition \mathcal{T} of \mathscr{C} , called the base partition, as follows.
-In Γ_2 , consider the connected components of the graph obtained by removing all ξ edges and all t edges.
+In the score of the category, consider the connected components of the graph obtained by removing all ξ edges and all t edges.
 Each such connected component gives rise to a Baues-Hennes word and defines a part by taking the set of objects corresponding to the vertices of the connected component, together with the moduli spaces coming from the edges.